 When the “posse” arrived at Payette River, they were surprised to find themselves outnumbered two to one.
 Forced to negotiate with the vigilantes, Updyke complied with their demands.
 The vigilantes agreed to go to Boise City to answer the warrants but they would not allow Updyke or his men to disarm them.
 After arriving in Boise City and obtaining an attorney, the complaints against the vigilantes were dismissed and they were discharged.

-Afterwards, the humiliated vigilantes were obviously very bitter towards Updyke and began to closely watch his every move.
+Afterward, the humiliated vigilantes were obviously very bitter towards Updyke and began to closely watch his every move.
 The public soon began to believe the “Updyke Gang” was behind nearly every theft, murder and robbery that occurred anywhere in the area.

 The next murderous outrage, in which the “Updyke Gang” was concerned, was the stage robbery in Portneuf Canyon, where four of its passengers were killed.